-All medical content reviewed by our Drug Safety Associate Patience Biesiot, RN, BSN.
+All medical content below was reviewed by our Drug Safety Associate Patience Biesiot, RN, BSN.

 Age Related Macular Degeneration (AMD) is one of the leading causes of vision loss in Americans 50 and older, and affects more than 10 million Americans today.
 Some estimates (although from 2009) expect the total number to double by the year 2050 due to the aging U.S. population.

 AMD and low vision go hand in hand, unfortunately.